 The modern enemies-to-lovers benchmark.
 Lucy Hutton and Joshua Templeman sit across from each other at a publishing company where two corporate cultures have just merged.
 They hate each other.
 Their rivalry has a formal list of games.
 Then they're both up for the same promotion.
 It's smart, sexy, and the tension is perfectly sustained for 300 pages.

 Heat: Steamy.
-Tropes: Writer enemies, literary-vs-genre, forced proximity.
+Tropes: Writer rivals, literary-vs-genre, forced proximity.

 January is a romance writer.
 Gus writes literary fiction about dark, weighty subjects.
-They were rivals in college.
-Now they're next-door neighbours on the beach, both blocked, both broke, and they make a bet — she'll write a literary novel, he'll write a romance.
-Beach Read is the enemies-to-lovers book that made Emily Henry a household name.
+They were rivals in the same writing program in college.
+Now they're next-door neighbours on a Michigan lakeshore, both blocked, both broke, and they make a bet — she'll write a literary novel, he'll write a romance.
+Beach Read is the book that made Emily Henry a household name.

 Heat: Steamy.
 Tropes: Fake dating, grumpy-sunshine, STEM academia.

 Not pure enemies-to-lovers (they start as strangers) but the dynamic evolves into it quickly.
-Olive Smith, a PhD candidate, kisses the first man she sees in the hall to convince her friend she's dating.
-That man turns out to be Dr. Adam Carlsen — notoriously intimidating, supposedly hating her dissertation advisor.
+Olive Smith, a PhD candidate, kisses the first man she sees in the hall to convince her best friend she's dating.
+That man turns out to be Dr. Adam Carlsen — a young professor with a fearsome reputation, the one grad students are warned about.
 The "fake dating with a man who seems to hate everyone" energy is what landed this on every BookTok recommendation list in 2021.

 Romantasy